Society for Promoting Christian Knowledge

 The Society for Promoting Christian Knowledge (SPCK) is a UK-based Christian charity.
 Founded in 1698 by Thomas Bray, it has worked for over 300 years to increase awareness of the Christian faith in the UK and worldwide.

 The SPCK is the oldest Anglican mission organisation in the world, though it is now more ecumenical in outlook and publishes books for a wide range of Christian denominations.
-It is currently the leading publisher of Christian books in the United Kingdom and the third oldest independent publisher in the UK.
+It is currently the third-oldest independent publisher and the leading publisher of Christian books in the United Kingdom.

-Mission

-The SPCK has a vision of a world in which everyone is transformed by Christian knowledge.
-Its mission is to lead the way in creating books and resources that help everyone to make sense of faith.

-Education has always been a core part of SPCK's mission.

 History

 Foundation

 On 8 March 1698, Rev. Thomas Bray met a small group of friends, including Sir Humphrey Mackworth, Colonel Maynard Colchester, Lord Guilford and John Hooke at Lincoln's Inn.
-These men were concerned by what they saw as the "growth in vice and immorality" in Britain at the time which was owing to the "gross ignorance of the principles of the Christian religion".
+These men were concerned by what they saw as the "growth in vice and immorality" in England at the time, which they believed was owing to the "gross ignorance of the principles of the Christian religion".
 They were also committed to promoting "religion and learning in the plantations abroad".

 They resolved to meet regularly to devise strategies to increase their knowledge of Anglican Christianity.
 They decided that these aims could best be achieved by publishing and distributing Christian literature and encouraging Christian education at all levels.

+Closely connected to the Church of England, the SPCK was not active in Scotland, where the Society in Scotland for Propagating Christian Knowledge was founded in 1709.

-SPCK was involved in tackling a number of social and political issues of the time.
-It actively campaigned for penal reform, provided for the widows and children of clergy who died whilst overseas and provided basic education for slaves in the Caribbean.
+The SPCK sought to tackle a number of social and political issues of the time.
+It actively campaigned for penal reform, provided for the widows and children of clergy who died whilst overseas, and provided basic education for slaves in the Caribbean.

 One of the key priorities for Bray and his friends was to build libraries in market towns.
 In its first two hundred years, the Society founded many charity schools for poor children aged 7-11.
 The Society also provided teacher training.